 The Foundation is an independent, non-profit organization, which over the course of 30 years has established itself as a trusted and neutral convener of healthcare providers, payers, and local and federal partners invested in improving healthcare outcomes.

-Originally founded in 1988 to provide an independent review of a Community Health Information Management System, the Seattle-based Foundation has led dozens of evaluations ranging from use of comparison quality standards by consumers to supporting public health agencies in the surveillance of sudden health risks.
+The Foundation was founded in 1988 to provide an independent review of a Community Health Information Management System, groundbreaking work in advancing IT in healthcare.
+Since then the Foundation has been home to long term and short term projects and programs ranging from use of comparison quality standards by consumers to supporting public health agencies in the surveillance of sudden health risks.

-Day-to-day activities, program management, and planning of conferences, forums, and statewide meetings are conducted by a diverse team of staff members.
+Day-to-day activities, program management, conferences, forums, and regional meetings are conducted by a dedicated team of staff and advisory committees.

-The Foundation funds its activities through contracts, grants, and program memberships and fees.
+The Foundation funds its activities through contracts, grants, and hospital memberships.